wtripp180901/dawn-hpc/docs/secret-rotation.md

     addons.stackhpc.com/watch: "true"
 stringData:
   clouds.yaml: |
-    <INSERT THE CONTENTS OF YOUR NEW SECRET’S CLOUDS.YAML, PAYING ATTENTION TO THE
+    <INSERT THE CONTENTS OF YOUR NEW SECRET'S CLOUDS.YAML, PAYING ATTENTION TO THE
     INDENTATIONS>
 ```

-Once the newly created **clouds.yaml**’s contents have been copied into **credentials.yaml**, it should look something like this:
+Once the newly created **clouds.yaml**'s contents have been copied into **credentials.yaml**, it should look something like this:

 ```
 apiVersion: v1